thigg/sailing-the-flood-to-java/README.md

 This game is mainly a tech demo of [sailing-to-coffee](https://github.com/thigg/sailing-to-coffee).
 Thus it tries to explore how usable native compiled shared java libraries are for SailfishOS applications.

-The fieldsize has been increased to 250x250 for fun, and to show performance
+The maximum fieldsize has been increased to 250x250 for fun, and to show performance

 ## Implementation notices
 The java part serializes the game state with flatbuffers to transmit less data and sends it to the c++ part.